Published Dec 07

 No matter your craft beer preferences, you’ll be able to find a tasty microbrew at Au Bootlegger!
 Along with carrying many local and maritime-owned craft breweries, they also have a wide selection of top-notch wines, spirits and cocktails.

-Au Bootlegger is the perfect place to kick back after a day of winter adventures, whether it’s to catch a game on TV, groove with a live band, or put your brain in overdrive for their trivia night!
-(Don’t forget to grab a slice from local Pizza artisan Antoine at Pizza13 on select nights!)
+Au Bootlegger is the perfect place to kick back after a day of winter adventures, whether it’s to catch a game on TV, groove with a live band, or grab a bite to eat on wing night!

 If you’re looking for an afternoon packed with adventure and an evening of local drinks in great company, look no further than the Chaleur Region!